 Oil-free and non-acnegenic, this is a surefire pick no matter if you’re trying to treat an existing breakout or ward off future ones.
 Like other formulas on this list, it relies on skin-clearing salicylic acid, along with caffeine, a choice ingredient for tamping down redness.
 The long-wear formula has a matte finish and medium coverage; it also comes in 11 shades, more than half of which are geared towards lighter skin tones.

 Best for Medium Skin: Beauty Bakerie InstaBake Aqua Glass Foundation

-A full-on full-coverage formula, you need only a little bit of this to cover everything you want covered—and then some.
+A full-on full-coverage formula, you need only a little bit of this to cover everything you want to be covered—and then some.
 Still, it glides on seamlessly and doesn’t ever look cakey.
 Happy reviewers repeatedly talk about how well it works on their acne-prone, combination, and oily skin, and while there’s a nice lineup of 30 shades, there are especially great options for medium complexions.

 Best for Olive Skin: Uoma Beauty Say What?!
 Foundation

 There are so many cool things about this breakthrough base, we don’t really know where to start.
 Yes, it comes in 51 shades, helpfully separated among six skin tone categories.
 But it’s not just the colors that are unique—the formula is, too, tweaked to specially address the issues most common to skin of that color.
 Take, for example, the olive skin category, which has an added antioxidant that both protects and regulates oil production, a major win if you’re dealing with a problematic complexion.